Jintram/2025_MW_EatingDispersion/readme.md

 ### Segmentation of leaves

-Segmentation of the leave is based on standard threshold algorithms.
+Segmentation of the leaf is based on standard threshold algorithms.

 Segmentation is performed by the function `lsa.get_largest_mask()`, which is called automatically by the function `lsa.run_complete_analysis()`.